 Different styles of dry gardens

 Dry soil can give rise to very different landscaping styles.
 You can start off by meditating in a zen garden!
 Though some Japanese landscapers prefer heath plants that love cool soil, others aim for minimalist creations centered around small, mineral courtyards.
 A few plants in a flower bed dot terrain that’s covered in smooth river-sanded stones, with ornaments nestled here and there.
-Statues, fountains, docks and lanterns decorate this dry zen garden.
+Statues, fountains and lanterns decorate this dry zen garden.

 As mentioned earlier, a Mediterranean garden is yet another option.
 Authentic and fragrant, this style relies on the complementary hues of silver, pastel violet, and natural stone.
 A chance to plant the famous French lavender!